Two women sitting at a table with an open book holding their phones

 What to do with overdue invoices

-An invoice doesn’t have to be complicated, but there are fundamental items to include.
-These can apply whether you're a sole trader, a partnership, or a limited company, and whether you invoice regularly or from time to time.
+An invoice doesn’t have to be complicated, but there are essentials to include.
+These can apply whether you're a sole trader, a partnership, or a limited company, and whether you invoice regularly or only occasionally.

 What is an invoice?

-An invoice is a formal document asking for payment from your customers for goods or services you have provided.
-It should detail what your customer needs to know about the payment, to be able to pay you by a due date.
+An invoice is a formal request for payment for the goods or services you’ve provided.
+It should clearly outline the details your customer needs so they can pay you by the due date.

 How do invoices work?

-Once you write an invoice, issuing it is the first step in requesting payment from customers.
-At its most basic, an invoice sets out how much the customer owes you, what for, how to pay and a payment deadline.
-You can raise your invoices manually or through invoicing software, usually after you’ve provided the product or service.
+Once you’ve written an invoice, issuing it is the first step in requesting payment.
+At its core, an invoice tells your customer what they owe, what it’s for, how to pay and when it’s due.
+You can create invoices manually or use invoicing software, usually after you’ve delivered the product or service.

 When are invoices issued?

-It is up to you when you send out invoices, but it’s sensible to issue them as soon as you’ve provided the service or product.
-Being prompt will notify your customer that payment is due and put you on the road to getting paid and maintaining a healthy cashflow.
+It’s up to you when you send an invoice, but it’s best to issue it as soon as you’ve delivered the product or service.
+Prompt invoicing lets your customer know payment is due and helps keep your cashflow healthy.

-There are exceptions, though, depending on the type of work you’re supplying and what you’ve agreed.
+There are exceptions, depending on the work you do and what you’ve agreed with the client.

 Person standing in front of a food stand holding a tablet and roll of paper